ry-v1/Notes/AI Engineering.md

     - Post-training consists of two steps:
         - Supervised finetuning (SFT): Finetune the pre-trained model on high-quality instruction data to optimize models for conversations instead of completion.
         - Preference finetuning: Further finetune the model to output responses that align with human preference.
 Preference finetuning is typically done with reinforcement learning (RL).

+### RAG and Agents

+    - Two dominating patterns for context construction are RAG, or retrieval-augmented generation, and agents.

+    - The RAG pattern allows the model to retrieve relevant information from external data sources.
+    - The agentic pattern allows the model to use tools such as web search and news APIs to gather information.

+    - RAG Architecture
+        - A RAG system has two components: a retriever that retrieves information from external memory sources and a generator that generates a response based on the retrieved information.
+        - The success of a RAG system depends on the quality of its retriever.
+        - A retriever has two main functions: indexing and querying.
+        - Indexing involves processing data so that it can be quickly retrieved later.
+        - Sending a query to retrieve data relevant to it is called querying.
+        - How to index data depends on how you want to retrieve it later on.
+        - Naively retrieving whole documents can cause your context to be arbitrarily long.
+To avoid this, you can split each document into more manageable chunks.
+        - For each query, our goal is to retrieve the data chunks most relevant to this query.
+        - Minor post-processing is often needed to join the retrieved data chunks with the user prompt to generate the final prompt.
+        - This final prompt is then fed into the generative model.
+        - Retrieval is typically limited to one database or system, whereas search involves retrieval across various systems.
+        - At its core, retrieval works by ranking documents based on their relevance to a given query.
+Retrieval algorithms differ based on how relevance scores are computed.

+        - Sparse retrievers represent data using sparse vectors.
+A sparse vector is a vector where the majority of the values are 0.
+Term-based retrieval is considered sparse, as each term can be represented using a sparse one-hot vector, a vector that is 0 everywhere except one value of 1.
+The vector size is the length of the vocabulary.
+The value of 1 is in the index corresponding to the index of the term in the vocabulary.